AFBR-S50 API Reference Manual v1.6.5

 1002 * @param hnd The API handle; contains all internal states and data.

-1003 * @param value The new DFM mode value.
+1003 * @param value The measurement frame time in microseconds.

 1004 * @return Returns the \link #status_t status\endlink (#STATUS_OK on success).